 Continue eastwards along the coast towards the seaside town of Pwllheli, the principal town on the peninsula.
 You will spend the night in the Crown Hotel in the centre of town where evening meals are available (all en suite).

 Distance: 14.5km / 9 miles.

 Walk from Pwllheli to Criccieth.
 On your way, you might like to visit the Lloyd George Museum just west of Criccieth.
 You will have plenty of time to explore this pretty town with its famous ruined castle.
-Overnight you will be staying at the Abereistedd Hotel.
+Overnight you will be staying at the Gwynle Guest House.
 All bedrooms are en-suite.

 Distance: 18km / 11 miles.